 - Grant proposals should include all of the information requested above.
 Incomplete proposals will not be considered;

 - Proposals will not be considered until all information is received in electronic form.
 Proposals must be completed in English;

-- Email submissions should only include the PAS Grants application form, the SF 424, and the budget form.
+- Email submissions should only include the PAS Grants application form and the budget form.
 Additional attachments will not be accepted;

 - Please state the name of your organization in the subject line of your email submission.